-The year-end forecast position is an unfavourable variance of £32,000 (including the Covid-19 Sales, Fees and Charges Compensation Scheme).
+8 The year-end forecast position is an unfavourable variance of £6,000 (including the Covid-19 Sales, Fees and Charges Compensation Scheme) .
 In paragraphs 9 to 16 there are details of the larger variances, both favourable and unfavourable.

-Net Service Expenditure - Favourable Variances
+Net Service Expenditure - Larger Favourable Variances

-9 Within Miscellaneous Finance, the forecasted favourable variance of £380,000 is the first quarter claim for the Covid-19 Sales, Fees and Charges Compensation Scheme and is offsetting additional costs incurred in other areas.
+9 Within Miscellaneous Finance, the forecasted favourable variance of £715,000 is the first quarter claim for the Covid-19 Sales, Fees and Charges Compensation Scheme and the general COVID Grant is offsetting additional costs incurred in other areas.

-- Within Benefits Admin, New Burdens grant was received that was not known at the time the budget was set and this is leading to a favourable variance of £214,000.
-Any surplus may be transferred to reserves at the year end. - 11 Corporate Management are forecasting a favourable variance of £67,000 following a salary budget re-alignment and lower spend on bought in services. - Building Control and Development Management are both showing favourable variances, £31,000 and £52,000 respectively due to an increased number of applications and associated income.
+- 10 Within Benefits Admin, New Burdens grant was received that was not known at the time the budget was set and this is leading to a favourable variance of £214,000.
+Any surplus may be transferred to reserves at the year end. - 11 Corporate Management are forecasting a favourable variance of £76,000 following a salary budget re-alignment and lower spend on bought in services. - 12 Members allowances are forecasting a favourable variance of £45,000 due to changes in roles as only one Special Responsibility Allowance is payable.
+Also reduced expenditure on travel and training. - 13 Building Control and Development Management are both showing favourable variances, £31,000 and £52,000 respectively due to an increased number of applications and associated income.

-Net Service Expenditure - Unfavourable Variances
+Net Service Expenditure - Larger Unfavourable Variances

-- Homeless is forecasting an adverse variance of £300,000 which is the additional cost being incurred relating to an increased number of people being put in temporary accommodation and the cost of that accommodation versus the recovery from Government .
-The homelessness funding is currently being reviewed in order to assess the impact in future years. - Local Tax is forecasting an unfavourable variance of £176,000 due to enforcement income being lower that budget expectations.
-In addition, the levels of fee recovery are low as a result of COVID-19. - Direct Services are forecasting an unfavourable variance of £200,000 due to the additional cost of agency staff and the underachievement of income on trade waste as businesses recover from COVID-19 and the requirement to hire vehicle where existing vehicles are being repaired. - Planning Appeals are forecasting an unfavourable variance £43,000 due to incurring legal fees in connection to planning appeals.
+- 14 Homeless is forecasting an adverse variance of £300,000 which is the additional cost being incurred relating to an increased number of people being put in temporary accommodation and the cost of that accommodation versus the recovery from Government .
+The homelessness funding is currently being reviewed in order to assess the impact in future years. - 15 Local Tax is forecasting an unfavourable variance of £146,000 due to enforcement income being lower that budget expectations.
+In addition, the levels of fee recovery are low as a result of COVID-19. - 16 Direct Services are forecasting an unfavourable variance of £600,000 due to the additional cost of agency staff due to COVID-19 and now to cover delayed staff leave.
+The underachievement of income on trade waste as businesses recover from COVID-19, the requirement to hire vehicles where existing vehicles are being repaired and the cost of repairing vehicles as wear and tear levels have dramatically risen due to the increased refuse loads. - 17 Planning Appeals are forecasting an unfavourable variance £43,000 due to incurring legal fees in connection to planning appeals.